raizen74/aws-sysops/README.md

 To capture EC2 state changes (e.g. Running->Stopped) use and `EventBridge rule`

 !["EC2 options"](ec2-options.jpg)
+The Compute Savings Plans offer flexibility and can apply to usage across any AWS region, any AWS compute service (including AWS Fargate), and across different instance families.
+Given that the company is transitioning to Fargate within the next six months, this is the most appropriate plan.
 - `InstanceLimitExceeded` error when you try to launch a new instance or restart a stopped instance, you have reached the limit on the number of instances that you can launch in a **Region**
 - `InsufficientInstanceCapacity` error when you try to launch a new instance or restart a stopped instance, AWS does not currently have enough available On-Demand capacity to fulfill your request.